 Speed: I think going a little bit faster than normal conversation can be good for debate.
 That being said; make sure you are clear, organized and are still making good persuasive arguments.
 If you can’t do that and go fast, slow down.
 If someone calls clear…please do so.
 If someone asks you to slow down please do so.
 Badly done speed can lead to me missing something on the flow.
 I'm pretty good if I'm on my laptop, but it is your bad if I miss it because you were going faster than you were effectively able to.
 Side Note on NFA-LD: I get that there is the speed is “antithetical” to nfa-ld debate line in the bylaws.
 I also know that almost everyone ignores it.
 If you are speaking at a rate a trained debater and judge can comprehend I think you meet the spirit of the rule.
 If speed becomes a problem in the round just call “clear” or "slow."
 That said if you use "clear" or "slow" to be abusive and then go fast and unclear I might punish you in speaks.
 I'll also listen and vote on theory in regards to speed, but I will NEVER stop a round for speed reasons in any form of debate.
 If you think the other team should lose for going fast you will have to make that argument.

 Safety: I believe that debate is an important educational activity.
-I think it teaches folks to speak truth to power and trains folks to be good citizens and advocates of change.
+I think it teaches folks to speak truth to power and trains folks to be good citizens and advocates for change.
 As a judge I never want to be a limiting factor on your speech.
-That said the classroom and state / federal laws put some requirements on us in terms of making sure that the classroom space is safe.
+That said the classroom and state / federal laws put some requirements on us in terms of making sure that the educational space is safe.
 If I ever feel the physical well-being of the people in the round are being threatened, I am inclined to stop the round and bring it to the tournament director.

 I’m a NPDA and NFA-LD judge for the most part.
-Even in IPDA I prefer that you signpost your arguments and follow the typical structure for advantages, disadvantages, contentions, etc. You get 30 minutes prep, you should cite sources and provide me with evidence.
+Even in IPDA I prefer that you signpost your arguments and follow logical structure for advantages, disadvantages, contentions, etc. You get 30 minutes prep, you should cite sources and provide me with evidence.
 Arguments supported with cited evidence and empirics are more likely to get my ballot.
 In general I am okay with anything in IPDA that I am okay with in LD and NPDA.
-Meaning I will vote on procedurals, Kritiques, and other debate theory if it is run well.
+Meaning I will vote on procedural arguments, Kritiques, and other debate theory if it is run well.
 I’m also generally okay with a little speed under the guidelines I provided above.
 In general I follow arguments on my flow.
 Make sure to respond to each other because a debate without clash is boring.